christophejunke/sdl2-event-loop/README.md

 macro provides a way to dispatch on event types using either two kinds of clauses:

-- a single keyword which identifies an event-type, T, or OTHERWISE
+- a single keyword which identifies an event-type
 - a form with the same syntax as the destructuring WITH- macros seen previously.
 That allows to reuse the same syntax for both dispatch and destructuring, and benefits from auto-completion facilities that are available for WITH- macros in the scope of a case.
+- `T`, or `OTHERWISE`, for all other events.

 For example, consider the following expression: